mattglenjackson/browsersync_for_underscores_theme/README.md

 # Browser-Sync package installer for _s (underscores) WordPress theme.

 This is for Browser-Sync package for _s (underscores) WP theme.
+These instructions assume you already have downloaded your underscores theme and have a local dev environment with the unedited underscore theme inside.

 1. **Download Required Files:**
    - Download the `bs-config.js` and `package.json` files.